lethain/staff-eng/src/markdown/stories/dan-na.md

  To be fair, neither of these examples required a Staff-plus title.
 But I do think part of being an effective Staff-plus engineer is caring about and addressing cultural gaps as much as technical gaps.

-___You first got the title Staff Engineer at Squarespace.
+___You first got the title Staff engineer at Squarespace.
 What was the process of getting promoted to Staff?___

  I was hired as a Senior Software Engineer II (one level below Staff).
 I was fortunate to land on a team working on a high impact project that I was able to contribute to immediately.
 The hardest parts about the project concerned a problem space I was already familiar with — wide, sweeping changes across codebases — and I proposed, prototyped and eventually shipped an alternative architecture that I felt would better position the company for success.
 That became our frontend translation system, which I wrote about on our engineering blog: [Building a System for Frontend Translations](https://engineering.squarespace.com/blog/2018/building-a-system-for-front-end-translations).

  I also owned the communication and education effort around the new translation system, presenting the architecture at internal meetings and sending relevant emails about the status of the project.
 Grouping this technical contribution to some meaningful cultural initiatives — other internal presentations, \#connect-engineering, etc. — my manager had a good case for promotion that was agreed upon by the Engineering Directors.

-___What about a piece of advice for someone who has just started as a Staff Engineer?___
+___What about a piece of advice for someone who has just started as a Staff engineer?___

  I feel like progressing up a career ladder is an additive exercise in forcing you to care about more things than you previously cared about.
 Caring about more things is hard.